-Self-pay consumers may qualify for a sliding-scale fee based on their income.
+People who plan to pay for services themselves qualify for a sliding-scale fee based on their income and the number of dependents they have.
 We will need your financial information to determine the payment fee for each service.
 We expect this payment on the day of service.
-If you can't pay on the day of service, we may ask you to develop a payment plan or reschedule your appointment.
+If you can't pay on the day of service, we may ask you to develop a payment plan.